agodoi/m07cc-semana06/readme2.md

 ---

-# CAMINHO B — Arquitetura Corporativa com teste K6
+# CAMINHO B: Arquitetura Corporativa com teste K6

 Use este caminho no projeto ou se sobrar tempo.
 A lógica é a mesma do Caminho A; o que muda é a rede (a sua), a aplicação (um Apache simples) e a forma de gerar carga (K6 a partir do bastion, contra o ELB).